Counseling & Psychological Services

 - Maintain as normal a schedule as possible.

 - Help your co-workers as much as possible by sharing feelings and checking out how they are doing.

 - Give yourself permission to feel rotten and share your feelings with others.

 - Do things that feel good to you.

-- Realize those around you are under stress.
+- Realize those around you are also under stress.

-- Do make as many daily decisions as possible which will give you a feeling of control over your life, i.e., if someone asks you what you want to eat – answer them even if you’re not sure.
+- Do make as many daily decisions as possible in order to will give yourself feelings of control over your life (i.e., if someone asks you what you want to eat – answer them even if you’re not sure).

 - Get plenty of rest.

 - Reoccurring thoughts, dreams or flashbacks are normal.
 Don’t try to fight them.
 They’ll decrease over time and become less painful.

 - Eat well-balanced and regular meals (even if you don’t feel like it).